IanK524/IanK524/README.md

 ### Hi there 👋
--Idiot developer and (hopefully soon) somewhat competent artist -Likes games and likes making games
+-Idiot developer and (hopefully soon) somewhat competent artist\n -Likes games and likes making games\n
--Looking for college...
+-Looking for college...\n
+\n
 _"If your code works perfectly on the first try, it didn't; you just haven't noticed what's broken yet." -Unknown Philosopher_
 <!--
 **IanK524/IanK524** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.